 - Long life

 The image quality of $300 binoculars has improved to the point that it is hard to see much improvement in a $1500 pair of binoculars.
-Improvements in the glass used in the manufacture of the lenses and (especially) lens coatings has filtered down to the lower cost optics.
+Improvements in the glass used in the manufacture of the lenses and (especially) lens coatings have filtered down to the lower-cost optics.
 Unless the user is moving into the semi-pro range, spending more than $300 or so is not necessary for most people.

 - Better image quality.

-- Better light gathering ability, useful in low light conditions and birding in the tropics.
+- Better light gathering ability and light transmission, useful in low light conditions and birding in the tropics.
+Dusk and dawn are the best times for birdwatching, so depending on your hobbies, this might ce crucial.

 The last item may be the most important.
 No one wants to travel hundreds or thousands of miles on a birding trip, only to have the binoculars knocked out of alignment while chasing the trip bird.
 More expensive birding binoculars can really take a beating with little damage to their performance.